 FLORIDA DEPARTMENT OF TRANSPORTATION – DISTRICT 5

-CONTINUING SERVICES CONTRACT (CSC) GENERAL PLANNING CONTRACT (GPC) PLANNING AND ENVIRONMENTAL MANAGEMENT OFFICE (PLEMO)
+CONTINUING SERVICES CONTRACT (CSC) INTERMODAL SYSTEMS DEVELOPMENT (ISD)

-FM No. 448522-1-12-01
+FM No. TBD-1-12-01

 OBJECTIVES

-This contract will act as a General Planning Contract (GPC) by providing the DEPARTMENT with professional services needed in support of the various planning and project development activities conducted in the Planning and Environmental Management Office (PLEMO).
+This contract will act as a Continuing Services Contract (CSC) by providing the DEPARTMENT with professional services needed in support of the various planning and project development activities conducted in the Intermodal Systems Development (ISD) Office.
+This contract will support all program areas in the Intermodal Systems Development Office including Planning, Project Development, Strategic Initiatives, MPO Liaisons, The Environmental Management Office, Rail, Transit, Ports, and Freight.

-The data, analysis, and review comments and recommendations produced by the CONSULTANT will be utilized by the DEPARTMENT to support the coordination of local and regional planning efforts, conducting, reviewing, and implementing a variety of transportation planning, project development and community engagement activities.
+The data, analysis, review comments and recommendations produced by the CONSULTANT will be utilized by the DEPARTMENT to support the coordination of local and regional planning efforts, conducting, reviewing, and implementing a variety of transportation planning, project development and community engagement activities.